-The Town of Haysi, Virginia, in Dickenson County, deployed FTTP.
+The Town of Haysi, Virginia, has deployed FTTP.
 It became operational in May 2004.
 It delivers Gigabit Ethernet to each premise.
 Subscribers may connect at any of three common Ethernet speeds at 10 Mbps, 100 Mbps, or 1 Gbps.
 The hub site connects to Net.work.
 Virginia for Internet access.